 Anne Macnabb Nadjafi

-I have been in the fitness and wellness community for over 25 years and have contributed to corporate wellness projects in WHO, WMO, IFRC, ITC, WTO, HSBC, P&G, EBU, IEU, JTI, DHL (Germany) and other smaller organisations, Fitness Clubs and Yoga Studios in and around the Geneva Area.
+She has been in the fitness and wellness community for over 30 years and has contributed to corporate wellness projects in DHL, EBU, IEU, HSBC, IFRC, ITC, JTI, P&G, WHO, WMO, WTO, Fitness Clubs, Yoga Studios and has trained teachers throughout Europe.

 Trainings & Certifications